kieuminhhuu/kieuminhhuu/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-I am Minh Huu, a new Data Analyst with a passion for finding stories behind the numbers.
-I want to apply my skills as a data analyst to explore numbers to find important insights and turn them into clear, actionable ideas that help guide important decisions and achieve business success.
+I am Minh Huu, an entry-level Data Analyst with a passion for uncovering the stories behind data.
+My goal is to apply my analytical skills to explore numbers, extract valuable insights, and translate them into clear, actionable recommendations that drive informed decision-making and contribute to business success
 ## Technical Skills
 - SQL: Google BigQuery, MySQL
 - Python: Pandas, Numpy, MatPlotlib, Seaborn